Lenivaya/expensify/readme.md

 This project is licensed under the BSD 3-Clause - see the [LICENSE](./LICENSE) file for details.

+License reports are available in the respective project directories.
+[Backend license-reports](./expensify-backend/license-report.txt), [Frontend](./expensify-frontend/license-report.txt)

 ## Author

 - [Lenivaya](https://github.com/Lenivaya)

 ---

-© 2024 Expensify.
+© 2025 Expensify.
 All rights reserved.